oVirt/ovirt-site/source/sla/quota.html.md

 null

 Foreign key to the users.user_id (null indicates no users permitted to consume from the Quota)

+Use cases :

+1.  unlimited quota - true value in the quota table for unlimited fields.
+2.  general limited quota - null values for cluster_id / storage_id in cluster_quota and storage_quota tables, and the limit of resources there
+3.  specific limited quota - all tables initialized
+4.  quota without any resources - a row in quota table, and no rows for storage_quota and cluster_quota.

 ***vm_dynamic*** - Add column *quota_id*, which indicates the Quota the VM should be depended on its resources.
  ***image*** - Add column *quota_id*, which indicates the Quota the image should be depended on its storage resources.